gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 other than `char` (which has a size of exactly one byte), none of the fundamental types has a standard size specified (but a minimum size, at most).
 Therefore, the type is not required (and in many cases is not) exactly this minimum size.
-This does not mean that these types are of an undetermined size, but that there is no standard size across all compilers and machines; each compiler implementation may specify the sizes for these types that fit the best the architecture where the
+This does not mean that these types are of undetermined size, but that there is no standard size across all compilers and machines; each compiler implementation may specify the sizes for these types that fit the best the architecture where the